jBerling/abmedium/packages/abmedium/README.md

 ## Terminology

+- _Documents_ is a collection of layers and compositions.
+- _Layers_ are sets of nodes.
 - All nodes have _Labels_.
 They can be numbers or strings.
-- _Layers_ are sets of nodes.
-- _Metalayers_ are layers with data about nodes.
 - _Nodes_ are values with a label.
-- _Values_ are sequences, strings, symbols, numbers or nil.
+- _Values_ are sequences, strings, symbols, numbers, refs or nil.
-- _Projections_ are created when a projection stack is projected.
+- _Projections_ are created when a composition is projected.
-- _Projection Stacks_ describes which layers, and in what order, to project.
+- _Layer Composition_ describes which layers, and in what order, to project.
 - _Disagreements_ are created during a projection.
 They represent a mismatch between an expected and actual value.
 - _Simultaneities_ are created when new values are added concurrently to the same node.

 ## Document Structure

 Let's put the content `[["a", 1], ["b", 2], ["c", 3]]` into an Abmedium document.
+This is done by destructuring the content into nodes.

 ```javascript
 let doc = document({